 The fruit of the long history of brockman's profound engagement with the most important scientific minds who have been thinking about AI--from Alison Gopnik and David Deutsch to Frank Wilczek and Stephen Wolfram--Possible Minds is an ideal introduction to the landscape of crucial issues AI presents.
 Serious, searching and authoritative, Possible Minds lays out the intellectual landscape of one of the most important topics of our time.

-The collision between opposing perspectives is salutary and exhilarating; some of these figures, while others, including the existential one, and bestselling author Steven Pinker, such as computer scientist Stuart Russell, notably robotics entrepreneur Rodney Brooks, are deeply concerned with the threat of AI, Skype co-founder Jaan Tallinn, philosopher Daniel Dennett, and physicist Max Tegmark, have a very different view.
+Possible Minds: Twenty-Five Ways of Looking at AI #ad - The collision between opposing perspectives is salutary and exhilarating; some of these figures, while others, including the existential one, and bestselling author Steven Pinker, such as computer scientist Stuart Russell, notably robotics entrepreneur Rodney Brooks, are deeply concerned with the threat of AI, Skype co-founder Jaan Tallinn, philosopher Daniel Dennett, and physicist Max Tegmark, have a very different view.

 Science world luminary john brockman assembles twenty-five of the most important scientific minds, for an unparalleled round-table examination about mind, people who have been thinking about the field artificial intelligence for most of their careers, thinking, intelligence and what it means to be human.

 Artificial intelligence is today's story--the story behind all other stories.
 It is the second coming and the Apocalypse at the same time: Good AI versus evil AI.
 John brockmanmore than sixty years ago, mathematician-philosopher Norbert Wiener published a book on the place of machines in society that ended with a warning: "we shall never receive the right answers to our questions unless we ask the right questions.